tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 As Mikkel had warned me, the hatch was not there when I came back with the police.
 My sock still swung from the branch of the tree, but where the hatch should have been was just dirt and leaves.
 They even indulged me enough to let me dig a little bit, but I knew before trying that there would be no hatch under the soil.
 I kicked at the dirt and begged them to believe me, knowing they wouldn’t.
 They looked at me concerned and empathetically, and then walked me back to my car.
 They took the damaged radio equipment with them just in case Freddy never turned up and they needed to use it for evidence reasons.
 I let them have it, it was trash anyways.

 And of course, Freddy never did show up.
-I wonder if he was afraid like I was when the fisherman found him.
+I wonder if he was afraid like I was when the fisherman found him, or if he fought back.
 I wonder if Mikkel is keeping him company.

 I quit my job as a pen tester soon after the trauma, and I took up part time work at a local grocery store.
 My father’s life insurance had left me with a small fortune, so I wasn’t too worried about my finances.
 I made this change so that my schedule opened up, and so that I was no longer as relied upon.
 I now keep a careful eye on weather patterns, and when a storm is approaching I always make sure I’m up on Lunn Creek Hill with my equipment.
 Day or night, I’ll be there.
 Even in the frosty months of January and February, I’m up there when the storms approach, bundled up against the wind, my eyes the only thing exposed through the layers, layers like skin, like reality, and above me on those cold winter days a sky like a wolf’s hide, and on those cold winter nights a moon to howl by.

 I will find Freddy.
 I will re-open that connection, whatever it was that got us through on that day.
 I recreate it each time.
-I watch the storm fronts and I cast my line into the troposphere, hoping to get a bite, not from the man from Mississippi, or anyone else within proper range, but from some other place.
+I watch the stormfronts and I cast my line into the troposphere, hoping to get a bite, not from the man from Mississippi, or anyone else within proper range, but from some other place.
 Some place where Paul Simon’s doppelgänger sings about coming home and leaving again.
 Or a place where I have a friend named Eddie, and my father is still around to give me grief, not dead and causing grief.
 My heart lurched when I thought of him.
 Oh, what I would do to get a bite on my line with his voice on the other end.
 I adjusted my frequencies often, never lingering too long.

 Once, several years later, I heard a German voice come through the speaker and my entire body went numb.
 I began to shake and I almost lost him for my inability to open my mouth.
 “Herschel?”
 I had said in a shaky, paralyzed voice.
 It turned out to be nothing.
 Just a man from Germany.
 I jotted down the date and time and location.
 I had broken our distance record.
 I sighed and changed the frequency.
 Thunder rumbled in the distance beyond the escarpment, beyond Lunn Creek.
 I tasted something metallic on my tongue.
 A very light rain began to fall and so I packed up my equipment and drove away.